boldflight/BibleConverter/test_EPUB/output/Jeremiah.md

 ## Chapter 17 <!-- scripture:17 -->

-### Individuals Are Challenged to Put Their Trust in the Lord

 [1] “The sin of Judah is engraved with an iron chisel on their stone-hard hearts.
 It is inscribed with a diamond point